Skip to the main content.

 • With very few regulations, P2P loans are less stable and slightly riskier than traditional bank loans.

-#9 Extensions
+#9 extensions

 If you need to extend your runway, but you’re not ready for a full fundraising round, you can ask your existing investors for an extension.
 This is often a great approach for early-stage startups with investors who have already written you a check.